srexi/RexShop-InvisionCommunity/Readme.md

 - First navigate to the site: [Rex Digital Shop](https://shop.rexdigital.group/merchant)
 - Select your store and then click on Store Settings (bottom left).
 - Click on the Developer tab.
+- While you're here also set your webhook url to the url of your forum and "applications/rexdigitalshop/interface/gateway.php"

 That's it you're ready to go!